aeonSolutions/Aeonlabs-Arduino_Hardware_Test_Code/README.md

 </p>

 # Hardware Test Code
-Arduino .ino code to test hardware electronics
+Arduino .ino code to test more than 30 components and functionalities of the hardware electronics I prototype (design, fabricate, and test).

 <br>